Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization: Signal Model with Synchronization Offsets

 \section{Signal Model with Synchronization Offsets}

-In this section, we present the signal model incorporating synchronization offsets along with the underlying assumptions used in this paper.
+In this section, we present the signal model incorporating synchronization offsets along with the underlying assumptions.
 Fig.~\ref{fig:multi_static_radar_arch} illustrates a MSR architecture featuring inter-radar wireless links for synchronization and data exchange, as well as radar links between the radars and the target.
 The followers communicate wirelessly with the leader to achieve synchronization and to exchange Time of Arrival (TOA) and Frequency of Arrival (FOA) measurements.
-The radars performing TOA and FOA measurements are assumed to be either mobile or fixed wireless nodes with known locations relative to the leader.
+The radars performing measurements are assumed to be either mobile or fixed wireless nodes with known locations relative to the leader.
 The focus of this work is on the impact of synchronization errors, while the position uncertainty of the followers is neglected.
-The followers, considered passive radars (e.g., drones or vehicular nodes), are geographically distributed around the leader, providing scalability in the number of nodes and adaptability to mobility based on operational requirements.
+The followers, considered as passive radars (e.g., mounted on drones or vehicular nodes), are geographically distributed around the leader, providing scalability in the number of nodes and adaptability to mobility based on operational requirements.

-The transmitted signal from the leader radar is expressed as $ s_p(t) = s(t)e^{j 2\pi f_c t}, $ where $s(t)$ denotes the complex baseband radar pulse defined over the interval $t \in \left[-\frac{T}{2}, \frac{T}{2}\right]$ with a duration of $T$ seconds, and $f_c$ is the carrier frequency.
+The transmitted signal from the leader radar is expressed as $ s_p(t) = s(t)e^{j 2\pi f_c t}, $ where $s(t)$ denotes the complex baseband radar pulse with a duration of $T$ seconds, and $f_c$ is the carrier frequency.
 Assuming a LOS channel between the transmitter and target as well as receiver and target and neglecting synchronization offsets, the received signal at the $i$th follower after down-conversion can be written as

 where $G_i$ accounts for the large-scale path loss and the radar cross-section (RCS) of the target, $\tau_i$ is the propagation delay, $f_i$ is the Doppler shift observed at the $i$th radar due to target motion, and $\theta_i$ is the phase shift caused by the reflection.